emanlapaz/projectfishtank/README.md

 1. Use a motion sensor instead of the sensehat gyroscope
 2. Try threading if it works
 3. Add feed/cleaning due timers
+4. Display multiple captured images on the Glitch APP

 REFERENCES/SOURCES: